jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 A: Because it's actually hot.
 So what is happening is his body is discharging a lot of acids that burn the rectum.
 That can cause hemorrhoids in some people.
 For him, it's just burns.
 It does make the tissues very red and irritated.
 It can cause an eczema or even some ulcerations without turning it into a hemorrhoid.
 He just needs lots of cream.
 Cut out butter until the burning stops.
 Butter causes more detoxification of acids.
 Cream soothes and heals and protects more.
 It'll absorb some of those acids.

-Q: I noticed when I've had cream, especially like for the evening and the morning, I'll feel like [unintelligible] in my chest.
+Q: I noticed when I've had cream, especially like for the evening and the morning, I'll feel like heavy through my chest.
 Is that...

 A: Creams do detoxify the heart and lungs, so you get the cream.
 Heavy heart, hot ass.
 Light heart, burnt ass.